 - Section 2: Hillside Road to Stage Road

 - Section 3: Stage Road to Pine Nook Road

-- Section 4: Pine Nook Road to Rices Ferry Road
+- Section 4: Pine Nook Road to Keets Road (crosses Rices Ferry Road)

 - Section 5: Keets Road to Hope Street

 - Section 6: Hope Street to Turners Falls Road (crosses Mountain Road)

 - Section 7: Turners Falls Road to Wunsch Road

-Note on Section 6: Most of this section of the trail has been disrupted by the creation of a multi-acre photovoltaic facility.
+Note on Section 5: Most of this section of the trail has been disrupted by the creation of a multi-acre photovoltaic facility.
 There have been some guerilla attempts at re-routing, but as of 2022 I know of no reliable blazed route through Section 5.

 - AMC Massachusetts Trail Guide (best printed reference on the trail)